The Story Behind the Exhibition

-The ‘Echoes of the Eagle’ Art Exhibition was inspired by the rediscovery of an 1816 artwork by William Weston Young, found at Amgueddfa Cymru – Museum Wales in 2023.
-The illustration portrays the last recorded breeding pair of White-tailed Eagles in Wales, once seen near Kenfig.
+Echoes of the Eagle was inspired by the rediscovery of an 1816 illustration by William Weston Young, uncovered at Amgueddfa Cymru – Museum Wales in 2023.
+The drawing depicts the last recorded breeding pair of White-tailed Eagles (Eryr y Môr) in Wales, once nesting near Kenfig on the South Wales coast between Port Talbot and Porthcawl.

 “This drawing represents the Eagle taken near Kenfig in February 1816, a pair were seen in the neighborhood for some time, and traps were set for them, at length the female was caught, it remained in the trap for twenty four hours, before it was taken out, the foxes had visited the traps as usual to take what happened to be in them, but did not dare to attack the bird, the male hover’d over and remained near the spot most of the time, and remained some time after about that part of the country but could not be taken by any contrivance, it proved to be the Falco Albicilla or Erne.”

-Diolch o galon. 🤍
+Diolch o galon 🤍

-As part of the celebrations, Year 9 students from Ysgol Bro Gwaun created a beautiful shadow-puppet animation that tells the story and history of White-tailed Eagles in Wales.
 This animation became a central feature of our ‘Echoes of the Eagle’ Art Exhibition and was used to premiere the celebrations.
 Echoes of the Eagle was developed by students at Ysgol Bro Gwaun and Smallworld Theatre, with a script written by our Education and Outreach Officer, Krystal King.

 Take a moment to explore their imaginative work 👇🦅